goc9000/baon/doc/Full Language Reference and Tutorial.md

 * `$` : Matches the very end of the filename.
 No text is consumed.

-* `%inparas` : Similar to the above, but matches only the enclosed text itself.
-Mostly useful in search-and-replace matches; for instance, `@%inparas->lower` will make any text enclosed in parentheses lowercase.
+* `%inparens` : Similar to the above, but matches only the enclosed text itself.
+Mostly useful in search-and-replace matches; for instance, `@%inparens->lower` will make any text enclosed in parentheses lowercase.

 * `%braces`, `%inbraces` : As above, but for straight braces, i.e. `[` and `]`.